 If you have bought a second-hand or used motorhome with a Thetford toilet, you may want to consider one of their fresh-up sets which consists of a new cassette and loo seat.
 We have done this for every motorhome we’ve bought…its just one of those things!

 How do you dispose of waste from a cassette or portable toilet?
 In an ideal world, you will want to empty your campervan toilet cassette every couple of days; there are variables though, particularly if you are wild camping and find yourself in a remote location.
 There is a good video showing how to empty cassette toilets here.

 Some people carry an additional cassette for their caravan toilet, which is definitely worth considering if you have space and intend to wild camp.
 You can read more about managing black waste when wild camping here.

-If you have a cassette toilet (sometimes known as a chemical toilet or elsan toilet) you will require chemicals to help manage both the breakdown of waste and the ensuing smell.
+If you have a cassette toilet (sometimes known as a chemical toilet or elsan toilet) you will require chemicals to help manage the smell as your waste breaks down.

 Chemicals for your motorhome or caravan cassette toilet are widely available in most large supermarkets and all camping shops.
 These are the original Thetford colours but would will find that other brands have mirrored them for ease.

-- Blue – for the toilet cassette, helps mask smell and break down matter
+- Blue – for the toilet cassette, helps mask the smell

 - Green – as above but environmentally friendly and could be emptied down a normal loo

 - Pink – for the flush-water tank, keeps the bowl clean and smells nice

 What about toilet paper for chemical toilets?
 We generally use middle-of-the-road loo paper, not the cheapest but not quilted.
 We find that this breaks down without a problem.